 A-Z OF RETRO AND 80S GAMING T-SHIRT IDEAS

-Anyone who lived through the 1980s 8-bit era will certainly remember this game.
+Anyone who lived through the 1980s 8-bit era will certainly remember Bomb Jack.
 Featuring exotic backdrops, this fast-paced platformer had the player in a panic as he/she desperately tried to defuse bombs - hopefully in the correct sequence!
-This is a great choice of T-shirt for 80s gaming geeks.

 This is widely regarded as one of the worst video games ever made and it was also one of the biggest commercial failures in the history of video gaming, causing heavy financial losses for Atari.